The WESSA Eco Programme consists of 5 main focus areas, which include:

 - The whole school also observes special days and celebrations on the Eco calendar such as Earth Hour, World Wetlands Day, World Environment Day, World Health Day, World food day, World Rhino day, Heritage Day, Arbour day, Mandela day and many more.

-- We also donate to numerous Charities and Outreach programmes, including, (but not limited to), the Animal Welfare, Bright Lights, Toys for joy, Jersey Jive, World Smile day, etc.
+- We also donate to numerous Charities and Outreach programmes, including, (but not limited to), the Animal Welfare, Bright Lights, Toys for joy, Jersey Jive and the Sweethearts Foundation.

 - We also have weekly drives which include:

-- Recycling drive – reduce, re-use, repurpose, recycle.
+- Recycling drive – reduce, re-use, repurpose, recycle (bottle tops & bread tags)

 - Beaumont is trying hard to reduce its carbon footprint by harvesting the sun’s energy.
-We currently have 299 Photovoltaic panels on our school’s roof and only use LED lights.
-We are in the process of expanding on this project.
+We currently have over 400 Photovoltaic panels on our school’s roof and only use LED lights.
+We installed an energy bank to store the sun’s energy.
+Loadshedding is something of the past for Beaumont.

 - We have also invested in numerous Water tanks, connected to our borehole, for flushing of toilets, watering the gardens, backwashing the swimming pool and harvesting rainwater.